-West alumna earns world title for Fittest Female Doctor ranking in CrossFit
+West alumna earns CrossFit world title for Fittest Female Doctor

 Karla Solum, D.C., CCSP®, West ’10, has made a career of helping her patients “Elevate Human Potential” – which also is the name of her Minnesota-based practice.